- Headteachers Welcome

 5. Applying a known concept when working with the unknown (e.g. If I know that 8x3=24, I also know 2400 divided by 8).

-Mastery isn't about introducing accelerated content or providing larger numbers to support harder work, but ensuring that children can extend their thinking more laterally.
+For us, it isn't about introducing accelerated content, making the numbers bigger or repetitive activities, but ensuring that children can extend their understanding more laterally.
 For example, a child in year 6 with a good grasp of the concept might be given the following problem to consider: Three numbers have a difference of 3.22.
 The first number is 8.091.
 What could the other two be?
 How many combinations can you think of?

 Workshops for parents